dmitigr/pgfe/doc/pgfe/README.md

 without thread blocking.
 In the latter case the methods of the class `Connection` with the suffix `_nio` shall be used.

-By using "simple query" protocol it's easy to perform single commands:
+With Pgfe it's easy to execute single commands:

 ```cpp
 // Example 3.
 Executing single commands.